 Divide your vegetable garden into sections and grow one crop per piece of land at the beginning.
 It doesn’t matter how big the sections are, just make it clear to yourself and never grow the same crop for two consecutive years on the same section.

 Make a plan for the entire season.
 What do you want to grow and taste?
 What do you like?
 Do you want fresh lettuce every day?
 Do you want to completely meet your need for vegetables?
 Do you want to grow special vegetables that are not available in the store?
-Online there are many schedules available, but you can also just start in Excell.
-Depending on the climate in which you live, you choose a local sowing calendar.
-You can take into account the combination cultivation.
+Depending on the climate in which you live, you choose to follow a local sowing calendar.
+You can take into account companion crops.
 Some crops benefit when they are grown together.
-Like strawberries and garlic (keeps insects away from the strawberries).
+For example, if you plant garlic close to your strawberries, the garlic will keep insects at a distance.

 6. Start indoors

 In the open ground you can only start sowing (or transplanting) from April or May.
-Therefore grow your plants inside and let them harden.
-Put them for example in a little greenhouse and afterwards in separate pots.
-When the time is right they go into the open soil.
+Therefore it’s smart to germinate and grow out your plants inside and let them harden up.
+You could put them in a little greenhouse and later in separate pots.
+When the time is you place them into the open soil.

 7. Regular maintenance